Soba101/truthchecker/README.md

 # Truth Wars - Educational Telegram Bot Game

+> **Note (2025-07):** The *Drunk* role has been deprecated and removed from gameplay.
+Any references below are for historical context only and do not reflect current gameplay.

 A sophisticated Telegram bot implementing the "Truth Wars" game - an educational multiplayer social deduction experience that teaches media literacy through interactive gameplay.
 Players vote on headlines to determine if they're real or fake while taking on special roles with unique abilities in a strategic battle between Truth Seekers and Misinformers.

 ## 🎮 Game Overview